Raising & Marketing

 And Game Bird Breeders!

 You'll find great information and pictures on raising pheasants in every issue of the Game Bird Gazette.
 Be sure to check out our other pheasant pages at the website as well.
 The upcoming issue of the magazine has great articles, helpful tips, and dozens of fabulous pictures on breeding, hatching, raising, marketing and shipping ringneck and other pheasant.
 There are thousands of pheasants for sale in every issue.
-You can subscribe today and your subscription will begin with the very next issue coming out Friday.
-Thousands of pheasants and other game birds are for sale in every issue of the Gazette from established and reliable producers.
+You can subscribe today and your subscription will begin with the very next issue coming out soon.
+Thousands of pheasants and other game birds are for sale in every issue of the Game Bird Gazette from established and reliable producers.

 There are many ways to successfully produce the ringneck pheasant either for hobby or commercial purposes.
 In starting your pheasant breeding operation, one has the choice of purchasing breeding stock, eggs, or day-old pheasant chicks, all of which can be obtained from reputable and reliable producers in the classified section of the Game Bird Gazette.
 The Gazette also has great pictures and information on producing the ringneck pheasant and other pheasants.
 It it is easy to keep and breed pheasant as long as their management and care requirements are met.